MadMatcher/MadLib/docs/madlib-technical-guide.md

 )
 ```

 To access the WebUI labeler, you will visit: {public ip address of your master node}:8502 from your local machine.
 We are also saving the labeled data to 'web-labeling-data.parquet'.
 This file will be saved in the directory where your Python script lives (using spark-submit) on your master node.

-### CustomLabeler
+#### CustomLabeler

-**Purpose**: Advanced users who want to implement their own labeling logic.

-**Usage**: Subclass `CustomLabeler` and implement the `label_pair(row1, row2)` method.

-**Parameters** (constructor):

-- `a_df` (DataFrame): Your first dataset
-- `b_df` (DataFrame): Your second dataset
-- `id_col` (str, default='\_id'): Column name containing unique record identifiers

-**When to use**:

-- You have domain-specific labeling rules
-- You need access to full record data for complex decision making
-- You want to integrate external data sources or APIs

-**How it works**:

-- Allows implementation of complex matching logic
-- Can integrate with external systems or databases
-- Returns custom labels (typically 1.0 for match, 0.0 for non-match)

-**Example**:
+You can implement your own labeler by subclassing `CustomLabeler` and implementing the `label_pair(row1, row2)` method.
+This method must return 1.0, 0.0, 2.0, and -1.0 for the cases where the user clicks the button match, non-match, unsure, and stop, respectively.

+The constructor should use a_df, b_df, and id_col, as described for the built-in labelers.

+**Example:**
 ```python
 from MadLib import CustomLabeler